freseco/pyerir/README.md

 ## Discussion
 Our main forum for discussion is the project's [GitHub issue tracker](https://github.com/freseco/pyerir/issues).
 This is the right place to start a discussion of any of the above or most any other topic concerning the project.

+## Contributing
+Help in testing, development, documentation and other tasks is highly appreciated and useful to the project.